Laravel-Lang/lang/README.md

 * Choose the branch:
     * `laravel4` for Laravel 4 project
     * `master` for Laravel 5, 6, 7 projects
-* Copy the folders of languages that you want, in *resources/lang* folder of your Laravel application (*app/lang* in Laravel 4).
+* Copy the folders of languages that you want, in `resources/lang` folder of your Laravel application (or `app/lang` in Laravel 4).

 #### Via SVN